ManuelArto/EthProofValidator/README.md

 The project demonstrates how to bridge .NET and high-performance Rust-based ZK verifiers to interact with the growing ecosystem of Ethereum zkVMs.

+This project specifically focuses on multi-GPU ZK verifiers, as they are currently the only ones that provide Real-Time Proving (RTP).

 ## Important Disclaimer

 This project is strictly connected to [Ethproofs.org](https://ethproofs.org/).
 Due to the dynamic nature of the Ethereum proof ecosystem, `ethproofs.org` frequently updates its provers and verification keys.
 Therefore, this project requires active maintenance to ensure compatibility and correct functionality with the latest changes from `ethproofs.org`.